 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues and other financing sources of \$134.9 million and total expenditures and other financing uses of \$136.2 million.
-The tax base of the School District has always been strong and along with the increase in funds from the State's QBE funding, the School District has been able to produce positive financial results.
+The governmental funds had total revenues of \$149.7 million and total expenditures of \$133.2 million.
+The tax base of the School District has always been strong and along with the increase in funds from the federal level, the School District has been able to produce positive financial results.
 At the same time, the School District continued to focus on funding schools at the highest level possible in order to ensure that adequate resources are available to each school.